Can You Tell How Many F-35 Fighter Jets Are In These Pictures?

 There's one F-35 in the picture!

-Look juuuuust off the edge of the ship, you'll be able to see the F-35 having just taken off, which the jets are very good at and have never had any problems with their takeoff or landing gear.
+Look juuuuust off the edge of the ship, and you'll be able to see the F-35 having just taken off — which the jets are very good at; they have never had any problems with their takeoff or landing gear.

 -